Skip to site menu

 Why Multifocal IOLs?

-Traditionally, IOLs used in cataract surgery were spherical, monofocal (single-power) lenses that could only correct nearsightedness or farsightedness.
-Unless a monovision correction was attempted—where one eye is corrected for distance vision and the other is corrected for near vision—reading glasses were nearly always required after surgery.
+Most IOLs used in cataract surgery are spherical, monofocal lenses that only correct nearsightedness or farsightedness.
+Unless a monovision correction is attempted — where one eye is corrected for distance vision and the other is corrected for near vision — reading glasses usually are required after surgery.

-The need for reading glasses after cataract surgery is due in part because the vast majority of people who need cataract surgery are over age 40 and have lost the ability to focus up close because of presbyopia.
+The need for reading glasses after cataract surgery is due in part because most people who need cataract surgery are over age 40 and have lost the ability to focus up close because of presbyopia LASIK.
 But even when cataracts occur in a young person, the lens changes that cause cataracts also affect the focusing flexibility of the eye.

 Multifocal IOLs address this limitation of conventional monofocal lens implants.
 Multifocal lenses have several lens powers to restore vision at multiple distances and reduce or eliminate the need for corrective eyewear after surgery.